ovh/docs/pages/cloud/dedicated/getting-started-with-dedicated-server/guide.en-ie.md

 ### Adding an SSH key (optional)

-If you are installing a Linux based operating system, you can add your SSH key in the last step of the installation process.
+If you are installing a Linux-based operating system, you can add your SSH key in the last step of the installation process.

 ![Customise the partition configuration](images/SSH_03.png){.thumbnail}

-If you already have an SSH key registered, it will be listed in the drop down menu under "SSH keys" at the bottom.
+If you already have an SSH key registered, it will be listed in the drop-down menu under "SSH keys" at the bottom.
 Otherwise, you will need to add one in the "My services" section first.

 To achieve this, open the sidebar navigation by clicking on your name in the top right corner and use the shortcut `Products and services`{.action}.